GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ### 4. Install and Configure Redis

-Now you need to install and configure redis-server on one or more servers.
+!!!
+Warning
+    This can **not** be configured on your NGINX server or you'll get routing issues when attempting to cache

 - Redis-server is an memory caching solution created by redis-labs.
 It's ideal for clustering solutions but needs additional encryption

-- Mind you, this can not be configured on your NGINX server or you'll get routing issues when attempting to cache
+Now install and configure redis-server on one or more servers.

 - The standard redis-server's configuration file binds to `127.0.0.1`.
 We need to comment out this entry so that it listens to external requests

 ```